endless-sky/endless-sky-wiki/CreatingMissions.md

 [(not|neighbor)] distance [<min#>] <max#>
 ```

 This is the same as the `near` tag, but gives distances relative to the origin planet.
 (So, this tag only makes sense within a `destination` filter, not within a `source` filter or a `clearance` filter.)
+Unlike `near`, `distance` must be provided a maximum value.

 ```html
 not